LLP Group: Sponsorship

-LLP Group supports BUMI, a humanitarian and development charity working in the Katanga province of the Democratic Republic of Congo.
+LLP Group supported BUMI, a humanitarian and development charity working in the Katanga province of the Democratic Republic of the Congo, for several years.
 BUMI provides shelter and education for vulnerable children, including orphans and street children.

 For a number of years LLP Group provided support for the Theatre School for Children at Risk, held annually in August at the Katya Vancheva Orphanage, Shiroka Laka, in the Rhodope Mountains of Bulgaria.

 LLP Group was the main sponsor of the Talent roku (Talent of the year) musical competition whose laureates are Michal Sťahel (1999), Jana Vonášková-Nováková (2000), Jordana Palovičová (2001) and Václav Vonášek (2002).
 Talent roku was based on the BBC Young Musician of the Year and the prize was one year at the Royal College of Music, in London.